Anand-1912/Docker/12.DockerCompose/README.md

 - To start the services in detached mode `docker-compose up -d`

-- `docker-compose down` is used to stop and delte the containers/services.
+- `docker-compose down` is used to stop and delete the containers/services.
 It also deletes the network but not the volumes.

 - `docker-compose down -v` - the _v flag_ has to be used to remove the volumes along with the services and network.